 The first few weeks you do it, no one will notice.
 The initial audience growth will be slow.
 If you do it only for the numbers, you’ll give up.
 Choose something you’re willing to stick with even if no one ever shows up.
 Do it for the art, not for the attention.

 Can I guarantee that this will result in more followers and clients?
-Hell no. But neither can anyone else.
+Hell no. But neither can anyone else guarantee that their advice will work.
 Maybe you’ll have to try a couple different projects before anyone takes notice.
 Each time, choose the one your creative spirit pulls you toward, especially if it feels a bit scary.

 Forget “marketing strategy” – start crafting innovative multimedia art projects.